Yehoshua Fass

 Yehoshua Fass (יהושע פס; born July 9, 1973) is an American-Israeli rabbi and the co-founder and Executive Director of Nefesh B'Nefesh.
 The Jerusalem Post listed him among the fifty most influential Jews of 2017, and he is the recipient of the Moskowitz Prize for Zionism.

 Early life and education

 Fass was born in New York.
-With the original plan to be at doctor, he completed a B.A. in biology and education at Yeshiva University when he was 20 years old.
+With his original plan to be at doctor, he completed a B.A. in biology and education at Yeshiva University when he was 20 years old.
 He was too young to enter medical school, so he took a year to teach in New York and New Jersey and discovered his passion for Jewish education.
 He earned an M.A. degree in education, and rabbinic ordination through the Rabbi Isaac Elchanan Theological Seminary at Yeshiva University.

 Career

 Fass was a Judaic Studies Fellow of the Judaic Fellowship Program in Boca Raton, Florida.
 Eighteen months after starting the Fellowship Program, Fass was appointed assistant and then associate rabbi of the Boca Raton Synagogue.
 He sat on the Orthodox Rabbinical Council Beit Din, and opened and served as director of the Helen Julius Reiter Institute of Judaic Studies.
 He also worked as educational director of March of the Living.